KamleshMaliNagarro/AppHealthAssessment/README.md

  1. Current integration architecture and designs.
  2. Analysis or documentation of detailed business process or functional requirements.
  3. Analysis of third party managed solutions.
  4. In-depth application documentation and code review of all modules.
- 6. Proposing To-be architecture related changes.
- 7. Assessments and recommendations around people mgmt, project execution and cloud migration.
+ 5. Assessments and recommendations around people mgmt, project execution and cloud migration.
- 8. Bug/defect/ITSM ticket related assessments and recommending fixes.
+ 6. Bug/defect/ITSM ticket related assessments and recommending fixes.

 ***